globallightingdata/website/docs/geometry/parametric-introduction.md

 setlocal

-:: Define the authentication credentials only once here set "{REPLACE WITH CODE PROVIDED BY RELUX OR DIALUX}"
+:: Define the authentication credentials only once here set "auth={REPLACE WITH CODE PROVIDED BY RELUX OR DIALUX}"

 :: Use PowerShell to show a file selection dialog echo Showing file selection dialog...